Vasa (ship): Construction

-Just before Vasa was ordered, Dutch-born Henrik Hybertsson ("Master Henrik") was shipwright at the Stockholm shipyard.
+When Vasa was ordered, Dutch-born Henrik Hybertsson ("Master Henrik") was shipwright at the Stockholm shipyard.
 On 16 January 1625, Master Henrik and business partner Arendt de Groote signed a contract to build four ships, two with a keel of around 135 ft and two smaller ones of 108 ft.

 Master Henrik and Arendt de Groote began buying the raw materials needed for the first ships in 1625, purchasing timber from individual estates in Sweden as well as buying rough-sawn planking in Riga, Königsberg (modern Kaliningrad), and Amsterdam.
 As they prepared to begin the first of the new ships in the autumn of 1625, Henrik corresponded with the king through Vice Admiral Klas Fleming about which ship to build first.
 The loss of ten ships in the Bay of Riga led the king to propose building two ships of a new, medium size as a quick compromise, and he sent a specification for this, a ship which would be 120 ft long on the keel.
 Henrik declined, since he had already cut the timber for a large and a small ship.
 He laid the keel for a larger ship in late February or early March 1626.
 Master Henrik never saw Vasa completed; he fell ill in late 1625, and by the summer of 1626 he had handed over supervision of the work in the yard to another Dutch shipwright, Henrik "Hein" Jacobsson.
 He died in the spring of 1627, probably about the same time as the ship was launched.

 After launching, work continued on finishing the upper deck, the sterncastle, the beakhead and the rigging.
 Sweden had still not developed a sizeable sailcloth industry, and material had to be ordered from abroad.
 In the contract for the maintenance of rigging, French sailcloth was specified, but the cloth for the sails of Vasa most likely came from Holland.
 The sails were made mostly of hemp and partly of flax.
 The rigging was made entirely of hemp imported from Latvia through Riga.
 The king visited the shipyard in January 1628 and made what was probably his only visit aboard the ship.